Compliance Certifications

 What are the best compliance certifications to get?

-The certification that will best serve your needs depends on your specific industry and job requirements.
+The certification that best serves your needs depends on your industry and job requirements.
 There is no formal ranking system for compliance certifications, and you should evaluate your personal circumstances in order to determine which certification is best for you.

-This guide contains information on 15 industry-specific compliance certifications, which can be used as a reference for helping to determine which certification best meets your needs.
+This guide provides information on industry-specific compliance certifications and serves as a reference to help you determine which certification best meets your needs.

 Is it necessary to obtain a compliance certification?

 There are many benefits to obtaining compliance certification.
-However, whether or not you should pursue a specific certification depends on your career goals, employer needs, and job requirements.
+However, whether you should pursue a specific certification depends on your career goals, your employer’s needs, and job requirements.
 Though obtaining certification isn’t a formal requirement for some jobs, obtaining certification may be a good way to differentiate yourself from your peers.

 What is the process of getting certified in compliance?

-As noted in the sections above, requirements vary between different certifications.
-Most certifications require taking and passing an exam, and meeting some form of continuing education requirement.
-Be sure to check with the relevant certification board once you have decided to pursue any of the certifications they offer.
+As noted above, requirements vary across certifications.
+Most certifications require taking and passing an exam and meeting a continuing education requirement.
+Be sure to check with the relevant certification board before deciding to pursue any of the certifications they offer.

 What are the background requirements to apply for compliance certifications?

-As explained in the detailed descriptions of different certifications above, each certification has different requirements.
+As explained in the detailed descriptions of the different certifications above, each certification has its own requirements.
 Therefore, it is important to research specific certifications and their eligibility requirements.
 Common certification requirements include work experience in the compliance field and an educational background in compliance.
 Additionally, most certifications require taking and passing an exam.

 Compliance certifications may be specific to a variety of fields and may benefit both you and your employer.
 Understanding the different kinds of certifications available and their respective requirements may help you make the best decision for your career.
 In addition to advancing your career through compliance certifications, you may also consider a master’s in compliance if you would like to deepen your professional knowledge.